codeconscious/ccvtac/README.md

 - `\help` to see this list of commands
 - `\quit` or `\q` to quit
 - `\history` to see the URLs you most recently entered
-- `\update-downloader` or `\update-dl` to update yt-dlp using the command in your settings (If you start experiencing constant download errors, try this command)
+- `\update-downloader` or `\update-dl` to update yt-dlp using the command in your settings (Note: If you start experiencing constant download errors, try this command to ensure you have the latest version)
 - Modify the current session only (without updating the settings file):
   - `\split` toggles chapter splitting
   - `\images` toggles image embedding
   - `\quiet` toggles quiet mode
-  - `\format-` followed by a supported audio format (e.g., `\format-m4a`) changes the format
+  - `\format-` followed by a supported audio format (e.g., `\format-m4a`) changes the audio format
   - `\quality-` followed by a supported audio quality (e.g., `\quality-0`) changes the audio quality

+Enter `\commands` in the application to see this summary.

 ## Reporting issues

 If you run into any issues, feel free to create an issue on GitHub.
-Please provide as much information as possible (i.e., entered URLs, system information, yt-dlp version, etc.).
+Please provide as much information as possible (i.e., entered URLs or comments, system information, yt-dlp version, etc.) and I'll try to take a look.

+However, do keep in mind that this is ultimately a hobby project for myself, so I cannot guarantee every issue will be fixed.

+## History

+The first incarnation of this application was written in C#.
+However, after picking up [F#](https://fsharp.org/) out of curiosity about it and functional programming (FP) in 2024 and successfully using it to create other tools (mainly [Audio Tag Tools](https://github.com/codeconscious/audio-tag-tools/)) in an FP style, I become curious about F#'s OOP capabilities as well.

+As an experiment, I rewrote this application in OOP-style F#, using LLMs solely for the rough initial conversion (which greatly reduced the overall time and labor necessary at the cost of requiring a *lot* of manual cleanup).
+Ultimately, I was surprised how much I preferred the F# code over the C#, so I decided to keep this tool in F#.

+Due to this background, the code is not particularly idiomatic F#, but it is perfectly viable in its current blended-style form.
+That said, I'll probably tweak it over time to gradually to introduce more FP, mainly for practice.